Reservists use civilian skills to support SDDC mission

 By Mr. Johnathon Orrell (SDDC)January 29, 2019

-The DSC, with over 2,500 Reserve Soldiers, is ready to answer the call.
+"My whole life I have been supported by this country and its military, for which I am grateful," she said.
+"Serving my country is my way of giving back."The DSC, with over 2,500 Reserve Soldiers, is ready to answer the call.
 And SDDC relies on its DSC reservists to successfully integrate and synchronize surface deployment and distribution capabilities to deliver and sustain the armed forces around the globe.

 - July 8, 2020Nebraska Guard transitions testing teams to health workers

 - July 1, 2020Pfc.
 Vanessa Guillen investigation update

 - June 30, 2020Somewhere Between a Soldier and a Civilian

 - June 30, 2020Army's R2 fosters culture of trust

 - June 30, 2020Eighth Army to tackle racism, bigotry with swift action

 - June 30, 2020Dental personnel provided needed support during COVID-19 pandemic

 - June 29, 2020Fort Rucker’s ATSCOM, 164th TAOG welcome new commander

 - June 29, 2020The WBAMC GME Class of 2020